Chirag-ahir/JAVA-All-Basic/README.md

   corepool size is the  minumum number of threads that remain active at any given point of time.

   What is maxpool size?<br>
- maxpool size defines the maximum number of threads as that can ever be created.
+ maxpool size defines the maximum number of threads as that can ever be created. \

+  What is Thread safe in java ?<br>
+  Thread safe means that a method or class instance can be used by multiple threads at the same time without any problems occurring.
+Where as Synchronized means only one thread can operate at single time.